Particle-based algorithm for stochastic optimal control: A brief diversion: Diffusion-based generative modeling

-Before discussing numerical implementation of the proposed forward-reverse McKean--Vlasov equations (\ref{eq:FB mean field}), we demonstrate how the core idea of diffusion modelling \cite{sohl2015deep,song2021scorebased}, arises as a special instance of (\ref{eq:FB mean field}).
+Before discussing numerical implementation of the proposed forward-reverse McKean--Vlasov equations (\ref{eq:FB mean field}), we demonstrate how the core idea of diffusion-based generative modeling \cite{sohl2015deep,song2021scorebased}, arises as a special instance of (\ref{eq:FB mean field}).
 Let us start from the control SDE formulation

 with initial conditions $X_0 \sim \pi_0 = {\rm N}(0,I)$.
 The cost function (\ref{eq:costJ}) is implicitly given by

 with running cost $c=0$ and $R = I$.
 Here $\pi_{\rm data}$ denotes the data distribution.
 We also note that $\pi_0$ is the invariant distribution of (\ref{eq:DM1}) for $u_t = 0$ and that our forward SDE (\ref{eq:FB mean field}a) simply becomes